 - decreased IT maintenance costs by 40-50%.

 These monetary benefits will be a result of reducing the cost of many manual operations with data, optimized application landscape etc.

-- Compliancy with regulations, e.g. GDPR (the EU General Data Protection Regulation), California Consumer Protection Act (CCPA), Health Insurance Portability and Accountability Act (HIPAA).
+- Compliance with regulations, e.g. GDPR (the EU General Data Protection Regulation), California Consumer Protection Act (CCPA), Health Insurance Portability and Accountability Act (HIPAA).
 There are a variety of fines a company could receive due to data breaches from these regulations.

-Step 3: Scope your data lineage initiative
+Step 3: Scope the data lineage initiative

 Once senior management has approved the data lineage initiative, the next step is to think about the scope of the initiative.

 For each business driver a company has chosen, the corresponding data sets can be found.
 This is the first filter to use that will reduce the scope of the initiative.
 For example, GDPR focuses on personal data.
 If a company just started a data quality initiative, chances are high that the first data set to be reviewed will be customer data.